Beyond Parameters: Exploring Virtual Logic Depth for Scaling Laws: Abstract

 \section{Abstract}

 Scaling the size of large language models typically involves 3 dimensions: depth, width, and the number of parameters.
-In this work, we explore the 4th dimension, \textbf{virtual logical depth}~(VLD), which allows increasing the effective algorithmic depth without changing the overall parameter count by reusing parameters within the model.
-Although parameter reuse itself is not new, its intriguing potential and characteristics in model scaling have not been thoroughly studied.
-We carefully design controlled experiments and have the following key discoveries on VLD scaling:
+In this work, we explore a 4th dimension: \textbf{virtual logical depth}~(VLD), which allows increasing the effective algorithmic depth without changing the overall parameter count by reusing parameters within the model.
+While parameter reuse is not new, its role in scaling dynamics has remained underexplored.
+Unlike currently trending test-time methods, which mainly scale in token-wise, VLD alters the internal computation graph scaling during training, inference, or combination.
+We carefully design controlled experiments and have the following key insights on VLD scaling: 1. \textit{Knowledge capacity vs.~parameters.} At a fixed parameter count, VLD leaves knowledge capacity nearly unchanged (with only minor variance), while across models \emph{knowledge capacity scales with the number of parameters}; 2. \textit{Reasoning vs. reuse.} Properly implemented VLD substantially improves \emph{reasoning ability} \emph{without} increasing parameter count, decoupling reasoning from sheer model size.
+This provides a \textbf{new possibility for scaling} besides the current token-wise test-time scaling used by most reasoning models.
+3. \textit{Robustness and generality.} The trend of improved reasoning persist across architectures and configurations (e.g., different reuse schedules and step counts), indicating that VLD captures a general scaling behavior.
+These findings not only provide useful insights into the future model scaling strategies, but also introduce an even deeper question: Does super intelligence necessarily require ever-larger models, or could it have some trade-offs by re-using parameters and increasing virtual logic depth?
+We believe that there are many unknown dynamics within the model scaling that need exploration.
+Codes are available at \url{https://anonymous.4open.science/r/virtual_logical_depth-8024/}.